Emoji: Linguistic function of emoji

 Linguistically, emoji are used to indicate emotional state; they tend to be used more in positive communication.
 Some researchers believe emoji can be used for visual rhetoric.
 Emoji can be used to set emotional tone in messages.
 Emoji tend not to have their own meaning but act as a paralanguage, adding meaning to text.
 Emoji can add clarity and credibility to text.

 Sociolinguistically, the use of emoji differs depending on speaker and setting.
 Women use emoji more than men.
 Men use a wider variety of emoji.
 Women are more likely to use emoji in public communication than in private communication.
 Extraversion and agreeableness are positively correlated with emoji use; neuroticism is negatively correlated.
 Emoji use differs between cultures: studies in terms of Hofstede's cultural dimensions theory found that cultures with high power distance and tolerance to indulgence used more negative emoji, while those with high uncertainty avoidance, individualism, and long-term orientation use more positive emoji.
 A 6-country user experience study showed that emoji-based scales (specifically the usage of smileys) may ease the challenges related to translation and implementation for brief cross-cultural surveys.

 As emoji act as a paralanguage this causes a unique pattern to be seen in the bigrams, trigrams, and quadrigrams of emoji.
 A study conducted by Gretchen McCulloch and Lauren Gawne showed that the most common bigrams, trigrams, and quadrigrams of emoji are those that repeat the same emoji.
 Unlike other languages emoji frequently are repeated one after another, while in languages, such as English, it is rare to see words repeated after one another.
 An example of this is that a common bigram for emoji is two crying laughing emoji.
-Rather than being a repeated word or phrase the use of emoji after one another typically represents an emphasize of the displayed emoji's meaning instead.
+Rather than being a repeated word or phrase the use of emoji after one another typically represents emphasis of the displayed emoji's meaning instead.
 So, one crying laughing emoji means something is funny, two represent it's really funny, three might represent it's incredibly funny, and so forth.